Skip to main content

 Innovation In Action

-Rather than spending years to update the legacy mainframe – the most sensitive and difficult part of the UI system – OOI worked with the Department of Labor using an agile and resident-first design approach to make immediate improvements, starting with the initial claim application.
-As a key part of this process, project partners interviewed residents at community centers, libraries, and beyond to understand their specific frustrations with applying for Unemployment Insurance and what questions were misunderstood and leading to delays in receiving benefits.
+Project partners interviewed residents at community centers, libraries, and beyond to understand their specific frustrations with applying for Unemployment Insurance and what questions were misunderstood and leading to delays in receiving benefits.
 OOI then tested a series of changes with residents including simplified, plain-language questions, bigger text and answer buttons, and clarifying text on potentially confusing questions.
 Updates also included ensuring the application is mobile-friendly and meets accessibility design standards.

 Impact + Metrics

-- As of September 2024, 90% of applicants now finish and submit on the same day and there has been a 14% reduction in applications that require manual review before entering the system.
+• There was also a 14% reduction in applications that require manual review before entering the system.

 Status